QuentinMaz/MTFramework/README.md

 - *non_optimal_detection.csv*, the results for RQ3.

 They may not present the results in the same manner as done in the MorphinPlan's paper.
 In any case, they are easily readable.

+## Link to data actually used in the paper
+If, for whatever reason, the experiments can't be reproduced, the aforementioned files can be freely accessed [here](https://doi.org/10.5281/zenodo.6368009).